geotools/geotools/docs/user/library/data/pregeneralized.rst

        }
     FeatureSource<SimpleFeatureType, SimpleFeature> fs = ds.getFeatureSource("GenStreams")

-  To benefit from less memory usage und less cpu consumption the usage of Hints.GEOMETRY_DISTANCE is required.
+  To benefit from less memory usage and less CPU consumption the usage of Hints.GEOMETRY_DISTANCE is required.
 It is possible to pass hints to a query object, an example for reading all features with geometries fitting for a generalization of 22 meters::